What is a stroke?

 A stroke is a serious life-threatening medical condition that happens when the blood supply to part of the brain is cut off.
 Strokes are a medical emergency and urgent treatment is essential.
 The sooner a person receives treatment for a stroke, the less damage is likely to happen.

 If you suspect that you or someone else is having a stroke, phone 999 immediately and ask for an ambulance.
 Find out more about the main symptoms of a stroke here.

-1 in 50 of people in our area are living with the long-term consequences of a stroke.
-Our Integrated Community Stroke Service (ICSS) delivers improved, long-term support for stroke survivors in the community, helping them regain their independence.
+Our Integrated Community Stroke Service (ICSS) at Home delivers long-term support in the community for people who have experienced stroke, helping them regain their independence.

 Stroke – specialist nursing

-For people who don’t have rehabilitation needs, the North Somerset integrated community stroke service specialist nurses contact service users six weeks after they’ve left hospital to provide information, support and advice.
+For people who don’t have rehabilitation needs, the ICSS at Home specialist nurses contact service users six weeks after they’ve left hospital to provide information, support and advice.